Behrooz Parhami's website banner

 Course calendar: Lecture, homework, and exam schedules

-Homework assignments: Four assignments, worth a total of 20%
+Homework assignments: Four assignments, worth a total of 40%

 Research paper guidlines: Brief guide to format and contents

-Grades: Statistics for homework and exam grades
+Grades: Statistics for homework and other grades

 References: Textbook and other sources (Textbook's web page)

-Lecture slides: Via the textbook's Web page; for Lecture 0, see below
+Lecture slides: Via the textbook's Web page

 Miscellaneous information: Motivation, catalog entry, history